AVatLeeds/Xwin-FB/README.md

 # Xwin-FB
-A graphics framebuffer running in an X-window
+A proof of concept graphics framebuffer inside an X-winodw.

+Now featuring an XCB implementation using the X11 shared memory extension.